Illustration Credit: Nisa Notta

 Why St. Mike’s and the University of Toronto are forever linked to fall

-The leaves are falling and so is your GPA here at U of T, known affectionately by some as the best school in Canada and to others as the reason why they won’t be leaving their beds this September.
+The leaves are falling and so is your GPA here at U of T, known affectionately by some as the best school in Canada, but to others, the reason why they won’t be leaving their beds this September.
 Still, there seems to be some element that renders this university so easy to sentimentalize in the fall.

 I’ve asked a few brave St. Mike’s students to share some of their cherished campus autumnal memories in hopes of uncovering this hidden truth.